Selling High: Top Acquired Prospects Who Will Become Future MLB All-Stars

 The Los Angeles Dodgers rented ace right-hander Yu Darvish from the Texas Rangers and didn't give up any of their top three prospects.
 Put another way: The National League's best team got better without gutting its farm system.
 Kudos to them.

-They did surrender an intriguing prospect in second baseman Willie Calhoun, however.
+They did surrender an intriguing prospect in second baseman Willie Calhoun, though.
 The 22-year-old has flashed eye-opening power during his rise through the Dodgers' system, crushing 27 home runs in 132 games at Double-A in 2016 and 23 in 99 games at Triple-A this season.

 Granted, his .931 slugging percentage might have been inflated by the offense-friendly Pacific Coast League.
-And, sure, the 45 errors he's committed in three minor league campaigns call his defense into questions.
+And, sure, the 45 errors he's committed in three minor league campaigns call his defense into question.

-Middle infielders with 20-plus home run potential don't grow on trees, however.
-Plus, assuming Calhoun stays with the Rangers and arrives in The Show, he'll ply his trade at the fifth-most hitter-happy yard in baseball, per ESPN's Park Factors statistic.
+However, middle infielders with 20-plus home run potential don't grow on trees.
+Plus, assuming Calhoun stays with the Rangers and arrives in The Show, he will ply his trade at the fifth-most hitter-happy yard in baseball, per ESPN's Park Factors statistic.

 LF/CF/RF Dustin Fowler